omarHossain123/Resolution_Adjuster/README.md

 ### ImageDisplay

 The `ImageDisplay` component displays the uploaded image on a canvas.
-It uses an off-screen canvas to draw the image at a lower resolution and then stretches the lower resolution image to fit the main canvas.
+It uses an off-screen canvas to draw the image at a lower resolution and then stretches the lower-resolution image to fit the main canvas.

 ### ResolutionAdjuster